 Chitosan in agriculture

 In agriculture Chitosan is typically used as a natural seed treatment and plant elicitor.
 An ecologically friendly substance that boosts the innate ability of plants to defend themselves against pathogenic infections.
 The natural biocontrol ability of Chitosan should not be confused with the effects of fertilizers or pesticides upon plants or the environment.
-Chitosan is as a basic substance* representing a new tier of cost-effective biological control for crops for agriculture and horticulture.
+Chitosan, as a basic substance*, is representing a new tier of cost-effective biological control for crops for agriculture and horticulture.